 The Planning Department places this extraordinary burden on homeowners without bothering to determine if the "Resource" has any ecological value that might justify this burden.
 For example, just because land is zoned Open Space does not mean that it has significant ecological value that makes it worthy of effectively placing conservation easements on all the adjoining properties, yet this is exactly what the Wildlife Ordinance does.
+Additionally, it does not appear that the Planning Department has made any effort to "ground-truth" these Resources - that is, to verify that they actually exist (e.g., there have been reports of "Water Resources" located in the middle of streets)

 According to the Planning Department, the Wildlife Ordinance would create Resource Buffers on approximately 5,600 privately-owned properties in the proposed Wildlife District.
-Moreover, due to the extremely open definitions in the Wildlife Ordinance for "Wildlife Resource" and "Open Space", the Planning Department and even individual employees have the ability to "find" a "Resource" and place Buffers on many more properties.
+Moreover, due to the extremely open definitions in the Wildlife Ordinance for "Wildlife Resource" and "Open Space", the Planning Department and even individual employees can "find" a "Resource" and place Buffers on many more properties.